-- Camp deployment would begin in mid-February and would be completed by March 15, which is well before ringed seal pupping season begins.
-Pups are weaned and then mating occurs in April and May.
-Completing camp deployment before ringed seal pupping begins will allow ringed seals to avoid the camp area prior to pupping and mating seasons, reducing potential impacts. - Camp location will not be in proximity to pressure ridges in order to allow camp deployment and operation of an aircraft runway.
-This will minimize physical impacts to subnivean lairs. - Camp deployment will gradually increase over five days, allowing seals to relocate to lairs that are not in the immediate vicinity of the camp. - Passengers on all on-ice vehicles would observe for marine and terrestrial animals; any marine or terrestrial animal observed on the ice would be avoided by 328 ft (100 m).
-On-ice vehicles would not be used to follow any animal, with the exception of actively deterring polar bears if the situation requires. - Personnel operating on-ice vehicles would avoid areas of deep snowdrifts near pressure ridges, which are preferred areas for subnivean lair development. - All material (e.g., tents, unused food, excess fuel) and wastes (e.g., solid waste, hazardous waste) would be removed from the ice floe upon completion of ICEX18.
+- Camp location will not be in proximity to pressure ridges in order to allow camp deployment and operation of an aircraft runway.
+This will minimize physical impacts to subnivean lairs: - Camp deployment will gradually increase over five days, allowing seals to relocate to lairs that are not in the immediate vicinity of the camp; - Personnel on all on-ice vehicles would observe for marine and terrestrial animals; any marine or terrestrial animal observed on the ice would be avoided by 328 ft (100 m).
+On-ice vehicles would not be used to follow any animal, with the exception of actively deterring polar bears if the situation requires; - Personnel operating on-ice vehicles would avoid areas of deep snowdrifts near pressure ridges, which are preferred areas for subnivean lair development; and - All material (e.g., tents, unused food, excess fuel) and wastes (e.g., solid waste, hazardous waste) would be removed from the ice floe upon completion of ICEX20.

-The following mitigation actions are proposed for ICEX18 activities involving acoustic transmissions:
+The following mitigation actions are proposed for ICEX20 activities involving acoustic transmissions:

-• For activities involving active acoustic transmissions from submarines and torpedoes, passive acoustic sensors on the submarines will listen for vocalizing marine mammals prior to the initiation of exercise activities.
-If a marine mammal is detected, the submarine will delay active transmissions, including the launching of torpedoes, and not restart until after 15 minutes have passed with no marine mammal detections.
-If there are no animal detections, it is assumed that the vocalizing animal is no longer in the immediate area and is unlikely to be subject to harassment.
-Ramp up procedures will not be required as they would result in an unacceptable impact on readiness and on the realism of training.
+For activities involving active acoustic transmissions from submarines and torpedoes, passive acoustic sensors on the submarines will listen for vocalizing marine mammals for 15 minutes prior to the initiation of exercise activities.
+If a marine mammal is detected, the submarine will delay active transmissions, and not restart until after 15 minutes have passed with no marine mammal detections.
+If there are no animal detections, it may be assumed that the vocalizing animal is no longer in the immediate area and is unlikely to be subject to harassment.
+Ramp up procedures are not proposed as Navy determined, and NMFS accepts, that they would result in an unacceptable impact on readiness and on the realism of training.

-Based on our evaluation of the applicant's proposed measures, NMFS has preliminarily determined that the proposed mitigation measures provide the means effecting the least practicable impact on the affected species or stocks and their habitat, paying particular attention to rookeries, mating grounds, and areas of similar significance.
+Based on our evaluation of the applicant's proposed measures, as well as other measures considered by NMFS, NMFS has preliminarily determined that the proposed mitigation measures provide the means effecting the least practicable impact on the affected species or stocks and their habitat, paying particular attention to rookeries, mating grounds, and areas of similar significance, and on the availability of such species or stock for subsistence